 “The author’s style adds immensely to the enjoyment of the book.
 Von Petzinger’s findings are significant for comprehending the origins of symbolic thinking… An exceptional read that should capture the imagination of anyone fascinated by time, humanity, and prehistory.”
 (Library Journal, Starred Review)

 Publisher: Atria Books (May 2016), an imprint of Simon and Schuster.
 Hardcover, 320 pages, US$27.00, 8-page color insert, b&w photos and illustrations throughout.
 ISBN-13: 978-1476785493.

 Available in local book stores or from online booksellers.
 Click here for a list of online seller buttons.

-See also the author’s 12-minute TED Talk, “Why are these 32 symbols found in ancient caves all over Europe?” which has attracted a remarkable four million views since its Internet launch, and her 8-minute National Geographic Emerging Explorer talk, “Ice Age Cave Art”.
+See also the author’s 12-minute TED Talk, “Why are these 32 symbols found in ancient caves all over Europe?” which has attracted a truly remarkable 6.7 million views thus far since its Internet launch, and her 8-minute National Geographic Emerging Explorer talk, “Ice Age Cave Art”.

 To excite the grandchildren check out this 4-minute YouTube video: National Geographic Kids, “The Truth Behind” series where the author takes school-age children on an expedition to California’s scorching desert to discover 10,000 year old rock art.